 Let the cat out of the bag: A surprising addition to our cat idioms

-Let the cat out of the bag is one of our more common cat idioms.
+Let the cat out of the bag is one of our more common idioms about cats.
 It means that we have revealed the secrets.
 Often times it is something very interesting that people want to know.
 It is difficult for us not to tell people, and finally, we just tell them.
 We let the cat jump out of the bag, so to speak.

 Example: I let the cat out of the bag today and told everyone that I was quitting my job.